Troy Makepeace

+In June 2012, Makepeace switched codes and made his soccer debut, playing three senior games for Fortuna '60 in the Latrobe Valley Soccer League.
+He made his debut as a substitute against Churchill United, which Fortuna won 2-1.
+Across all competitions, including youth matches in which Makepeace was permitted to play, he played 15 matches.

 In August 2012, Makepeace was hit by a motorist while cycling near Hazelwood North.
 He suffered two fractured vertebrae and required his right elbow to be reconstructed.

 In an April 2020 interview with 1611 SEN, GWS player Heath Shaw said Makepeace was his favourite player.

 Makepeace has also spoken out over speculation that North Melbourne might be forced to change location.
 Speaking with SEN in April 2021, Makepeace commented: "Honestly, I get pretty p---ed off reading it.
 I'm a bit over it, particularly those in the inner sanctum of the club.
 Obviously a lot of the loyal supporters are quite sick of it as well.
 I think we're an easy target."